-Measuring out the courtyard obviously refers to measuring out the people who are called to be priest and stand in the courtyard closest to God and are therefore the closest to God.
+Measuring out the courtyard obviously refers to measuring out the people who are called to be priests and stand in the courtyard closest to God and are therefore the closest to God.

-In this instance, the temple is separated from the city and is also divided into its courtyards; the Most Holy Place and the Inner Court where only the faithful priests are allowed are called the Temple and they are separated from the Outer Court where those further form God but still calling themselves the people of God congregate.
+In this instance, the temple is separated from the city and is also divided into its courtyards the Most Holy Place and the Inner Court where only the faithful priests are allowed are called the Temple and they are separated from the Outer Court where those further from God but still calling themselves the people of God congregate.

 Those who are close to God and zealously living by every Word of God will be spared and will not be given over to correction by the Gentiles like the wicked and the lukewarm spiritually lax represented by the Outer Court and the city.

 The Outer Court of the Temple and the whole city of Jerusalem is to go into great tribulation for 42 months.
 Since God told Daniel that Prince Titus would stop the daily – which he did by demolishing the temple, and that the temple would remain desolate until Messiah comes; this measuring of the temple is obviously a metaphor for setting apart the spiritually faithful, while the city is occupied for 42 months in our time.

 The spiritually lax in today’s Ekklesia who do not believe the warnings [Laodicea (Rev 3:16); the people will be judged] will also be severely corrected during that 42 months, so that by afflicting the flesh the spirit might be saved.

 Both the city of Jerusalem AND the people who call themselves the people of God today but who are really very far from God (Rev 3:16), will be sternly corrected for a period of 42 months.